JosephDuffy/AuthenticationManager/README.md

 Although no one is required to (obviously), if you feel so inclined, you could help out in any of the following ways:

-* Use the framework in your own application, or point other people the frameworks way
+* Use the framework in your own application, or point other people the framework's way
 * Let me know if you do use it
 * Post any issues you find
 * Create a pull request if you make any improvements or additions